jalendport/craft-preparse/README.md

 is attached to an entry, `entry` will be available.
 If it is attached to a category, user or global set, `category`, `user` and `globalset` will be available.

+### Examples

-If, for instance you have a category field in your entry, named `entryCategory`, you can save the category title to the preparse field by adding the following Twig to the field settings:
+If you have a category field in your entry named `entryCategory`, you can save the category title to the preparse field by adding the following Twig to the field settings:

     {{ entry.entryCategory | length ? entry.entryCategory.first().title }}

-This is useful for saving preparsed values to a field for use with sorting or similar things.
+This is useful for saving preparsed values to a field for use with sorting, searching or similar things.

-You can also more advanced stuff, for performance optimizing.
+You can also do more advanced stuff, for instance for performance optimizing.
 Let's say you have three different asset fields that may or may not be populated. having to check these in the template may require a bunch of queries since you can't check if a field has a relation in Craft, without actually querying for it.
 You could do something like this to get the id of the asset to use:

     {% if entry.smallListImage | length %}
         {{ entry.smallListImage.first().id }}